SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 - The **Gem UI Component** to get user information from the screen (This code is rendered on the Prophecy UI)
 - The **Gem Code Logic** which is how the Gem acts within the context of a Pipeline.

-You can write Gem code using either Python or Scala
+Gem code can be written using either Python or Scala.

 ## Defining a Gem